-31 English Words That Are Actually French And The Stories Behind Them
+31 English Words That Are Actually French

-For instance: did you know that etiquette originated in the French Court of Louis XIV at Versailles?
+Did you know that etiquette originated in the French Court of Louis XIV at Versailles?
 A number of étiquettes (little cards) were used by courtiers to remember all the little nit-picky rules they needed to abide by while at court.
-The word’s meaning gradually morphed into "how to conduct oneself properly in polite society."
+The word’s meaning gradually morphed into “how to conduct oneself properly in polite society.”

 And did you know that sabotage originated from the French word sabot, which is a kind of wooden clog worn by French and Breton peasants?
 As industrialization swept Europe, disgruntled peasants soon discovered that a sabot, when thrown into machinery, was very effective at bringing much-maligned factories to a halt.

 Going to the dentist?
 Why not simply say “toother” and be done with it?
 Because that’s what it means: “tooth” in French is dent, and the dentist is a “toother,” a professional who takes care of your pearly whites.

 You love saving coupons for a discount?
 The word literally means “piece cut off,” since couper is “to cut” in French.

 You’re hooked on crochet?
 Of course you are — it means “little hook” in French.
 You could crochet a rectangle (“straight angle”) depicting a scene from a renaissance (“rebirth”) painting while you wait for your soufflé (“blown”) to get properly light and fluffy in the oven.